 The original courthouse building of Clark County, now more familiarly known as the Bradbury apartments, was extensively damaged by fire last Saturday.

 Damage will run into several thousands of dollars.

 Lewis Bradbury, the owner, said that the building was insured, but did not know whether the amount is adequate to cover the loss fully.
 He said he hopes to be able to repair and recondition it, but that will depend upon what kind of condition it is finally found to be in.

 In addition to the loss suffered by the owners, the loss of the eight persons who lived there and by the stock of the adjoining Northern Auto Supply Company is considerable.
 Most of it was from water damage, for a tremendous amount of water was used to fight the fire.

 All persons who were made homeless when fire damaged the Bradbury apartments have found temporary shelter.

 (The first Clark County Courthouse, which later was the Bradbury apartment building, was located on the south side of East Fifth Street, the block between Hewett and Court Street.
 All four of those frame buildings and the brick church are gone.
 DZ)

 In this 1878 photo is Clark Countys first courthouse building that was located in the 100 block of East Fifth Street, on the south side, middle of the block.
 After a new courthouse was built on Courthouse Square, the old building became the Bradbury apartments for a number of years.
-The Presbyterian Church in the background was destroyed by fire in 1930.
+The Presbyterian Church in the background was destroyed by fire in 1930 (see photos below).
 The remaining buildings in that block were later razed.